 Tapen Penru or Bat Cave

 My heart was in my mouth every time we had to cross a waterfall or climb up a muddy slope.
-However, I managed to go all the way with the help of a local guide, who was quite an expert in maneuvering himself.
+I managed to go all the way with the help of a local guide, who was quite an expert in maneuvering them.
 Upon our return, we were served traditional lunch (on leaves) with Poka (the local rice beer) in the community hall of Padi village, while we were drying out our wet shoes by the fire.

 Our guides also informed us about another Tapen Penru near Degom, Tirbin (about 30 KMs away) which is known to have an interesting depth inside the cave.